 2.)
 Park 20 minutes away from your school.
 If you can get up early, but don’t love to spend that time doing an aerobics video or crunches, leave for work early but park farther away from your school.
 I tend to park in a grocery store parking lot or somewhere else where I feel my car will be okay during the day.
 Then, walk or jog the rest of the distance to work.
 The bonus to this technique is that you will have the same walk or jog at the end of the day, doubling your workout by default!

 3.)
 Start out your day with number aerobics.
 Get your kids in the act!
 When I taught first grade, we started out each day with number aerobics.
-The kids worked on counting and groups of ten while getting their giggles out and numberaerobicswaking up.
+The kids worked on counting and groups of ten while getting their giggles out and waking up.
 Meanwhile, I did all of the motions with them and raised my heartbeat a bit each morning.
 Feel free to download my number aerobics poster for free from Google Docs.

 4.)
 Use aerobics or yoga for brain breaks.
 Kids stop and stretch or stomp to get their brains going, but do you?
 Join in on those brain breaks and reap some of the workout benefits from it.
 Some of my favorite brain breaks are 2 minutes worth of jumping jacks or seeing who can hold down dog or plank the longest.
 Kids get some exercise and a bit of a break and guess what, so do you!